vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## Cohesive Classes

 Classes should be highly cohesive.
 Every piece of a class should be highly related to other pieces of a class.
 In our imaginary example from above, the weather forecast is not highly related to email validation, sending email or creating a session.
 So we end up with weak cohesion which basically let’s your app rot from the inside.
-You are setting up the dynamite to blow up the house you are living in yourself.
+You are setting up the dynamite to blow up the house you are living in.

 O.K., let’s not overdramatize these things, I was just trying to find a strong metaphor that sticks with you.
 Nobody is gonna loose his life or anything, but some people might loose their minds if these things pile up for years and suddenly the need for change hits you hard.
 Entangling large pieces of spaghetti code could literally break a product if people loose the ability to rebuild the application with the components at hand.

 Let’s talk Rails for a second.
-In Rails, people often put stuff in ApplicatioController or ApplicationHelper that often are not very cohesive by nature.
+In Rails, people put tons of stuff in ApplicatioController or ApplicationHelper that are often not very cohesive by nature.
 It’s a top-level object that can easily collect a bunch of inconvenient stuff.
 You will often see applications where they act as a dumpsters for stuff that the lazy fix didn’t compose a better home for.
 This can quickly get out of hand and pile on stuff from all over the place.
 Just because it’s easy to use these compartments for “global” stuff, doesn’t mean that we should stop there.
 We need to take the time to compose our objects with their dedicated responsibilities in mind.
 Also, even as beginners, we already know that global stuff is rarely in our best self-interest.

 ## Changes